Community Recreation Feasibility Plan

 Would be nice to know what the actual reason for building the new arena is.
 You are building it almost as far away as possible from any infrastructure or population as possible and you promote the Casino too there are no businesses over there and almost the worst place you could pick.
 Isn’t Lloyd Minor hockey under the Alberta Hockey and so are the Bobcats.

-Vince asked almost 2 years ago
+Vince asked over 2 years ago

 Hello Vince,